wordtreefoundation/books/pseudo_biblical/The First Book of the American Chronicles - John Leacock - 1775.md

+---
-The First Book of the American Chronicles of the Times
+short_title: The First Book of the American Chronicles of the Times
+author: John Leacock
+year: 1775
+place:
+source:
+status: CLEAN+1
+note: typed by Duane from Carla Mulford hard copy
+---

 CHAP.
 I.